Buon Ma Thuot Dak Lak, Vietnam Travel Guide

 Buon Ma Thuot can be a part of a larger, diverse itinerary across Vietnam.

-Wet season (May-October): Return to see the waterfalls at their most powerful and enjoy lush, green landscapes when there are fewer tourists.
+Wet season (May-October): Journey back to see the waterfalls at their most powerful and enjoy lush, green landscapes when there are fewer tourists.

-Cultural Dive: Focus a future trip entirely on community-based tourism, exploring more remote cultural minority villages.
+Cultural Dive: Focus a subsequent trip entirely on community-based tourism, exploring more remote cultural minority villages.

 Consider photography courses on Skillshare for your next adventure.